-Title Genre Author Synopsis Desert Solitaire EDEVARDABE ABBE DESERT SOLITAIRE Action in the Wildernes Control of the many of the Control of Non- Fiction Sense of Place Edward Abbey First published in 1968, Desert Solitaire is one of Edward Abbey's most critically acclaimed works and marks his first foray into the world of nonfiction writing.
+Title Genre Author Synopsis Desert Solitaire EDWARD ABBEY DESERT SOLITAIRE A Season the Wilderness A celebration of the beauty of fiving in a barth and beautif End.
+Non- Fiction Sense of Place Edward Abbey First published in 1968, Desert Solitaire is one of Edward Abbey's most critically acclaimed works and marks his first foray into the world of nonfiction writing.
 Written while Abbey was working as a ranger at Arches National Park outside of Moab, Utah, Desert Solitaire is a rare view of one man's quest to experience nature in its purest form.
 "A passionately felt, deeply poetic book.
 It has philosophy.
 It has humor.
 It has its share of nerve-tingling adventuresset down in a lean, racing prose, in a close-knit style of power and beauty."
 THE NEW YORK TIMES BOOKREVIEW Edward Abbey lived for three seasons in the desert at Moab, Utah, and what he discovered about the land before him, the world around him, and the heart that beat within, is a fascinating, sometimes raucous, always personal account of a place that has already disappeared, but is worth remembering and living through again and again.
-Where the Lost Wander Historical Fiction Sense of Place novel Amy Harmon In this epic and haunting love story set on the Oregon Trail, a family and their unlikely protector find their way through peril, uncertainty, and loss.
+Where the Lost Wander Where the Lost Where the Lost Wander Where the Lost Where the Historical Fiction Sense of Place novel Amy Harmon In this epic and haunting love story set on the Oregon Trail, a family and their unlikely protector find their way through peril, uncertainty, and loss.
 The Overland Trail, 1853: Naomi May never expected to be widowed at twenty.
 Eager to leave her grief behind, she sets off with her family for a life out West.
 On the trail, she forms an instant connection with John Lowry, a half-Pawnee man straddling two worlds and a stranger in both.
 But life in a wagon train is fraught with hardship, fear, and death.
 Even as John and Naomi are drawn to each other, the trials of the journey and their disparate pasts work to keep them apart.
 John's heritage gains them safe passage through hostile territory only to come between them as they seek to build a life together.
-Amy Harmon is the bestselling author of 15 novels including the #1 Amazon bestselling fantasy The Bird and the Sword, and the epic Oregon Trail love story, Where the Lost Wander.
+Amy Harmon is the bestselling author of 15 novels including the #1 Amazon bestselling fiantasy The Bird and the Sword, and the epic Oregon Trail love story, Where the Lost Wander.